vl2g/PatentLMM/README.md

 |------------------------------------------------------|-------------------------------------------------------|-------------------------------------------------------
 | [Download](https://drive.google.com/drive/folders/1n0kriDeXjnbw9hNVJ1FgdMogt5yHcD35?usp=sharing)      |  [Download](https://example.com/patentlmm-large)      | [Download](https://example.com/patentlmm-large)

+PatentLLaMA checkpoint can be downloaded from [here]()

+The PatentMME checkpoint should be put under `checkpoints/patentmme/mlm_lamim_pc/` location and the HUPDLLaMA checkpoint should be put under `checkpoints/hupd_llama/` for training PatentLMM.

 ## Downloading and preparing data
 The PatentDesc-355k dataset is provided [here](https://drive.google.com/file/d/1PqLxhrqLa6m4_CwD_S0dvvTZDQJZdKY_/view?usp=drive_link) as a json file with `image_ids` as keys, and its internet URL and corresponding brief and detailed description here.
 Below is an example showing data format.